neoblizz/neoblizz/README.md

 ### :wave: Hi.
 Meet me, **Muhammad Osama**.
 I intend to use this page as means to document what I have done so far in the academic world.
 Somehow, from the cloudy-gloomy weather of **University of Washington, Seattle**, where I got my Bachelor's of Electrical Engineering from, I ended up in the ever-so-sunny California.
 I am currently a *Ph.D. student* at the Electrical and Computer Engineering department at **University of California, Davis**, working with **Professor John Owens** and other brilliant students on some really cool stuff — keep reading to find out more!

-* :email: mosama at ucdavis dot edu
+* 🎴 mosama at ucdavis dot edu
 * :cat: [github/neoblizz](https://github.com/neoblizz)
 * :purple_heart: [Resume](https://drive.google.com/file/d/1dLBFb66X3oLZ64fU098J1tAPkoFiotyt/view?usp=sharing)
 * :pushpin: [LinkedIn](https://www.linkedin.com/in/muhammado/)